“Combating Gender Stereotypes in and through Education” - 2nd National Focal Point Conference, Helsinki, Finland, 9-10 October 2014

 In most of the countries affected by the economic crisis, an increasing feminisation of poverty has been observed.
 A study conducted in 2013 on access to food banks in France revealed that the primary beneficiaries were women between 26 and 50 with at least one child.
 This is emblematic not just of the vulnerability of lone parent families, but also of the gender implications of the crisis.
 In Europe there are on average 7 times more lone mothers than lone fathers.
 Moreover, as indicated by Eurostat, “single women over 65 are at substantially higher risk of poverty than single men of the same age”.
 Continue reading →

 Seminar on "Tackling the gaps in research and the lack of data disaggregated by sex concerning women’s equal access to justice"

-The Council of Europe Gender Equality Commission is organising a Seminar on “Tackling the gaps in research and the lack of data disaggregated by sex concerning women’s equal access to justice” on 26 and 27 June 2014.
-The seminar will be held in the Council of Europe offices in Paris (55, avenue Kléber).
+The Council of Europe Gender Equality Commission has organised a Seminar on “Tackling the gaps in research and the lack of data disaggregated by sex concerning women’s equal access to justice” on 26 and 27 June 2014.
+The seminar was held in the Council of Europe offices in Paris (55, avenue Kléber).
+Seminar website.

 Violence against Women, the Council of Europe response